-Please get more information by visiting this page:
+Please get more information on other vaccines by visiting this page:

 ACIP currently recommends that 11- and 12-year-olds receive these vaccines:

 All students entering 7th grade will need proof of a Tdap booster shot before starting school.

 - HPV (human papillomavirus)

 Boys and girls need 3 shots for full protection.

 Preteens need one shot now and a booster at age 16.

 Flu vaccine is needed every year!